-Abbreviate MSA, Mannitol salt agar is a selective and differential culture medium used in microbiology for the growth and isolation of Gram positive Staphylococci species such as Staphylococcus aureus.
+Abbreviate MSA, get link Mannitol salt agar is a selective and differential culture medium used in microbiology for the growth and isolation of Gram positive Staphylococci species such as Staphylococcus aureus.
 It was described by Chapman and has been adopted by many official organisations.
 Several modifications of it have been developed, all formulations resulting in media with similar efficiency.
 This media encourages the growth of halophillic bacteria while inhibiting the growth of others.

 Principle of Mannitol salt Agar